waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Example of banking application

 A quick banking application has been developed in order to help you to start coding.
-This web application (HTML/CSS/javascript) uses the Loan Approval (Risk Management) API introduced before.
+This web application (HTML/CSS/javascript) uses the Financial Risk Management (scoring service as loan approval) API introduced before.

 Go to the [Banking Digitalization using Hybrid Cloud with z Systems] documentation to start coding.